bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h5>Cursor</h5>

-A mechanism for iterating over multiple records within a *key range*.
+A mechanism for iterating over multiple records within a <i>key range</i>.
 The cursor has a source defining which index or object store it is iterating.
 It has a position within the range, and retrieves records sequentially according to the value of their keys in either increasing